ADORSYS-GIS/wazuh-helm/charts/wazuh/GETTING_STARTED.md

 cd /wazuh
 ```

-### Note:
-Follow the [documentation](/README.md) to create and configure your Wazuh deployment.

 For Helm-specific setup, ensure you:

-1. Generate and apply the **Root CA** (as shown in the documentation).

-2. Adjust values in `values.yaml` for custom configurations.
+1. Adjust values in `values.yaml` for custom configurations.

-3. Install dependencies using `helm dependency update` in your target namespace.
+2. Install dependencies using `helm dependency update` in your target namespace.
 ---